-At June 30, 2017, \$114,407 remains outstanding on the original \$130,000 loan made in Fiscal Year 2010-2011 to the Public Facilities Fund for a portion of its half-share of annual debt service on the 2003 Lease Revenue Refunding Certificates of Participation remains outstanding.
+At June 30, 2018, \$116,032 remains outstanding on the original \$130,000 loan made in Fiscal Year 2010-2011 to the Public Facilities Fund for a portion of its half-share of annual debt service on the 2003 Lease Revenue Refunding Certificates of Participation remains outstanding.
 The interest rate for this loan is set by the Local Agency Investment Fund (LAIF) annual interest rate.
-For fiscal year 2016-2017, the interest rate was 0.75%.
+For fiscal year 2017-2018, the interest rate was 1.42%.
 Because development impact fee revenue fluctuates and is difficult to forecast, there is no estimate for the date on which this loan will be repaid.

-No refunds of fees are required and none have been made during Fiscal Year 2016-2017.
+No refunds of fees are required and none have been made during Fiscal Year 2017-2018.

 (251) Public Facilities Development Fund - Public Facilities Development Fees have been established per Redlands Municipal Code Chapter 3.60 with the purpose and intent of implementing the Redlands General Plan to ensure that public facilities and related improvements which satisfy City standards are available concurrent with the needs caused by new development within the City.
 Fees are collected from applicants for development projects for the purpose of constructing, improving, providing and maintaining public facilities as identified in the City's public facilities program.
-As noted in the introduction to this report, the City of Redlands Impact Fee Studies, dated December 12, 2013 and January 9, 2017, were approved and specific fees identified on July 1, 2014 and January 17, 2017 respectively.
+As noted in the introduction to this report, the City of Redlands Impact Fee Studies, dated January 9, 2017, were approved and specific fees were adopted on January 18, 2017.